Bengali language movement: United Front in 1954

 Political tensions came to a held as elections to the provincial assembly of East Bengal were held in 1954.
 The ruling Muslim League denounced the opposition United Front coalition, which—led by A. K. Fazlul Huq and the Awami League—wanted greater provincial autonomy.
 Several United Front leaders and activists were arrested.
 A meeting of parliament's Muslim League members, chaired by prime minister Muhammad Ali Bogra, resolved to give official recognition to Bengali.
 This decision was followed by a major wave of unrest as other ethnic groups sought recognition of other regional languages.
 Proponents of Urdu such as Maulvi Abdul Haq condemned any proposal to grant official status to Bengali.
 He led a rally of 100,000 people to protest against the Muslim League's decision.
 Consequently, the implementation failed and the United Front won a vast majority of seats in the legislative assembly, while the representation of the Muslim League was reduced to a historic low.

-The United Front ministry ordered the creation of the Bangla Academy to promote, develop, and preserve Bengali language, literature, and heritage.
+The First United Front ministry ordered the creation of the Bangla Academy to promote, develop, and preserve Bengali language, literature, and heritage.
 However, the United Front rule was temporary, as Governor General Ghulam Muhammad cancelled the government and started Governor's rule on 30 May 1954.
 The United Front again formed the ministry on 6 June 1955 after the governor's regime ended.
 The Awami League did not participate in this ministry though.

 Following the return of the United Front to power, the anniversary on 21 February 1956 was observed for the first time in a peaceful atmosphere.
 The Government supported a major project to construct a new Shaheed Minar.
 The session of the constituent assembly was stopped for five minutes to express condolence for the students slain in the police shootings.
 Major rallies were organised by Bengali leaders and all public offices and businesses remained closed.